nordeck/matrix-meetings/docs/data-model.md

 ### End-to-end encryption:

-The events are encrypted between the Matrix Client, and the NeoDateFix Bot.
+If room encryption is enabled, the events are encrypted between the Matrix Client, and the NeoDateFix Bot.
 The Matrix Homeserver only sees the encrypted information.

 ## Meeting Room Model